nicocampuzan0/pwn.college.solved/intercepting-communication/UDP_Spoofing_3_and_4.md

      Port 43527
      Port 43520
      ```
- - If you don't want to have a listener in the background, using scapy to send the flag exfiltration message with the function `sr1` once you figure out the port should return you the flag (I did this for the previous challenge).
+ - If you don't want to have a listener in the background, using scapy to send the flag exfiltration message with the function `sr1` once you figure out the port should return you the flag.
    In that case, remove the scapy import line at the top of the port prober code and you can run the code directly from scapy.

 # Solution